 The NFA Fostering Family recognise the importance of equipping our foster carers with the skills they need to care for traumatised children and young people, we do this by offering a range of support services to both carers and children.
 One of the key approaches we use is Dyadic Developmental Psychotherapy (DDP).
 This is an attachment focused therapy and parenting approach that helps improve the emotional health of children and supports the reparative healing that traumatised children need.

 This approach was originally developed by Dan Hughes as a therapeutic intervention for families who were fostering or had adopted children with significant developmental trauma and insecurity of attachment and is consistent with the needs of children and young people who have experienced developmental trauma.

 If you are considering becoming a foster carer and are interested in finding out how this therapeutic approach could help you to support a traumatised child or young person then please contact us for further information.
-You can call us on 0800 044 3030, or fill out the contact form on this page to request a call back.

 Regional Managers support the supervising social workers and our foster carers

 Carer Mentors are experienced foster carers who advise and support our current foster carers